-The CCNSG training scheme, which results in the award of a ‘safety passport’ to contractor site personnel, is monitored and controlled by a national steering group known as the Client/Contractor National Safety Group.
+The CCNSG training scheme, which results in the award of a safety passport to contractor site personnel, is monitored and controlled by a national steering group known as the Client/Contractor National Safety Group.
 Representatives from major clients serve on the board and there is also representation from contractors, training providers, trade unions and the Health and Safety Executive (HSE).
-The CCNSG meets regularly to ensure that standards are being maintained and that the content of the training scheme continues to meet current safety legislation and current safety practices.
+The organisation meets regularly to ensure that standards are being maintained and that the content of the training scheme continues to meet current safety legislation and current safety practices.

 Below we list the CCNSG courses which are delivered in traditional a classroom setting in most major towns and cities through the UK.
-To view a CCNSG course simply click on a link to read a brief overview and then click the green ‘proceed’ button at the bottom which will take you to the full course description.
+To view more information simply click on a link to read the brief course intro and then click the green ‘proceed’ button at the bottom which will take you to the full course description.